dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/BCCMo/README.md

 -------
 * The run successfully converged in 19 SCF iterations.

-* POLYNOMIAL ORDER=7 and MESH SIZE AROUND ATOM=2.0 are found to be sufficient to obtain chemical accuracy as shown below.
+* POLYNOMIAL ORDER=7 and MESH SIZE AROUND ATOM=2.0 with the default atom ball radius are found to be sufficient to obtain chemical accuracy as shown below.
 Total degrees of freedom are 614125 (4835 per atom).

 * DFT-FE Energy per atom difference compared to QE reference: 2.0605e-5 Ha/atom (Free energy is compared between DFT-FE and QE)